How to Season a Pizza Stone

 Because preheating your stone is the only method to reduce sticking.
 We hope you learned how to preheat and maintain your pizza stone when cleaning.

-Now that you know everything about baking on a pizza stone, nothing feels better than a warm and tasty pizza.
+Now that you know how to season a pizza stone, nothing feels better than a warm and tasty pizza.

 Go ahead and start prepping your ingredients; it’s time to be the best pizza baker.